Vindexus/HeresyWorld/basicmoves.md

 >## Suppressing Fire
 >When you **fire a weapon at one or more targets to suppress them**, roll+DEX and expend 1 use of your weapon.
 On a hit the target's morale is tested: they might dive for cover, falter, or attempt to flee.
 Your allies gain +1 forward against them.
 On a 10+ you also deal your damage.

+If you're shooting at the enemy for almost any effect other than to deal damage, you're likely using suppressing fire.
+You might still land a few shots, but what you're trying to keep heads down so your allies can take advantage.

 <!-- -->

 >## Reload
 >When you **take a moment to reload your weapon** reset your weapon's uses and expend 1 ammo.

+Once a character has expended all the uses of their weapon they need to reload.
+This isn't assumed, the players have to explicitly say they take a moment to reload.
+How long it takes is up to the GM, and reloading certainly counts as a prime opportunity for a GM move.

 <!-- -->